nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-6-is-string/README.md

 # Is string

-Write a function that receives a variable and if it is a string returns True and if not returns False
+Define a function `is_string` that receives a variable and if it is a string returns `True` and if not returns `False`.

 Examples: